California Western School Of Law building background

 • Reactivate Dependent

-• Your address in the Registrar’s Office and Admissions Office is always current to report a Change of Address.
+• Your address in the Registrar’s Office and Admissions Office is current

-• You have a CWSL email account and access it regularly (or forward it to an active email address) to receive updates; this will be the primary medium of communication.
+• You have a CWSL email account and access it regularly (or forward it to an active email address) to receive updates as this will be the primary medium of communication

-• You check the USCIS and Admissions Program websites REGULARLY for updates; changes happen all the time.
-Stay updated.
+• You check the USCIS and Admissions Program websites regularly for updates as changes happen all the time

 F-1 nonimmigrants, as defined in section 101(a)(15)(F) of the Immigration and Nationality Act, are international students pursuing a full course of study in a college, university, seminary, conservatory, academic high school, private elementary school, other academic institution, or language training program in the United States that has been approved by the Service to enroll international students.